Oregon Department of Agriculture (ODA) is a USDA-accredited certifying agent for organic crop production and organic handling/processing.

 Steps to certification

-- Read the most recent version of the NOP standards.
+- Read and become familiar with the most recent version of the NOP regulations.

-- Submit completed application forms and applicable fees to ODA (by February 1 each year for renewing applicants).
+- Submit completed application forms and applicable fees to ODA by the annual deadlines.
+Deadlines and fee schedule are below.

 - ODA will review your application to determine compliance to the NOP standards and provide an estimate of your certification costs for the year.